⚖️ VNQ vs VNQI Comparison · Free & No Signup

 Metric VNQ VNQI

-Fund Name Vanguard Real Estate ETF Vanguard Global ex-U.S. Real Estate ETF
+Fund Name Vanguard Real Estate Index Fund ETF Shares Vanguard Global ex-U.S. Real Estate Index Fund ETF Shares

 Issuer Vanguard Vanguard